-This page explains how to deploy a sample application on a cluster that has Anthos Service Mesh already installed.
+This page explains how to deploy a sample application to demonstrate Anthos Service Mesh.
 If you haven't installed Anthos Service Mesh, see the Installation guides section to choose the guide that is right for you.

-Several sample applications come with the Anthos Service Mesh the installation.
+Several sample applications come with the Anthos Service Mesh installation.
 This

 guide walks you through deploying the

 BookInfo sample.
 This is a simple

 mock bookstore application made up of four services that provide a web product

 page, book details, reviews (with several versions of the review service), and